Teachers of Students who are DeafBlind in Texas

 Service delivery models

-The TDB may concurrently serve as the TVI and/or the TDHH if there is not a full caseload of students with DeafBlindness.
-The TDB role is an additional unique skill set related to DeafBlindness, obtained through preservice coursework.
+The TDB may concurrently serve as the TVI and/or the TDHH if there is not a full caseload of students who are deafblind.
+The TDB role is an additional unique skill set related to deafblind education, obtained through pre-service coursework.

-IF the TDB is a certified TDHH, the TDB may contribute to or conduct the functional hearing evaluation.
-If the TDB is not certified in hearing impairment, the TDB should participate with the TDHH in these evaluations, contributing information related to the impact of of DeafBlindness.
+If the TDB is a certified TDHH, the TDB may contribute to or conduct the Communication Evaluation, including the functional hearing evaluation.
+If the TDB is not certified in serving students who are Deaf/Hard of Hearing, the TDB should participate with the TDHH in these evaluations, contributing information related to the impact of being deafblind.

 Additional articles, assessment materials, video compilations, training manuals, useful forms, and other items can be found in TSBVI's "TDB Toolbox" on Google Drive.
 Email email@example.com if you're having problems accessing these materials.